by James Morris

 This is the first unusual aspect of snow.
 Snow forms high in the atmosphere in moisture-laden clouds under cold temperatures, below the freezing point of water.
 The water vapor in the atmosphere (a gas) turns directly into crystals (a solid) that we know as snowflakes.
 As a kindergartner put it, snow is “frozen clouds,” which is about right.
 By contrast, the ice we are most familiar with forms when liquid water solidifies.

-A single snowflake starts from a small ice crystal that typically forms on its own or around a tiny particle of dust, pollen, or even bacteria.
+A single snowflake starts from a small ice crystal that typically forms on its own or around a tiny particle of dust, pollen, or even a bacterium.
 Once seeded in this way, it grows as it falls, with more water vapor crystallizing around this central point.
 Snowflakes have six-fold symmetry because ice crystals form six-sided (hexagonal) structures, typically a prism or more complex shapes with branches.

 Each snowflake is different because each encounters slightly different conditions (particularly temperature and humidity) as it falls to the ground.
 These different forms have been beautifully captured and photographed by Vermont native Wilson A. Bentley, whose story is retold in the children’s book, Snowflake Bentley.